themeum/tutor-divi-modules/readme.txt

 https://www.youtube.com/watch?v=WKi6Nngn6q4

-=What you can do with Tutor LMS Divi Page builder Addons:=
+= What you can do with Tutor LMS Divi Page builder Addons: =

 Tutor LMS Divi Page builder Addons helps you create gorgeous looking eLearning sites Tutor LMS and then style it with Divi Page builder.
 You can do a lot of things, including the following: